MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 You can change the default protection level that the Azure Information Protection client applies.
 You can change the default level of native to generic, from generic to native, and even prevent the Azure Information Protection client from applying protection.
 For more information, see the [Changing the default protection level of files](#changing-the-default-protection-level-of-files) section in this article.

 The data protection can be applied automatically when a user selects a label that an administrator has configured, or users can specify their own custom protection settings by using [permission levels](../deploy-use/configure-usage-rights.md#rights-included-in-permissions-levels).

+#### File sizes supported

+Maximum file sizes supported by the Azure Information Protection client:

+- For Office files and natively protected PDF files: 1 GB

+- For all other files: Limited only by your available disk space

 ### Supported file types for classification and protection